dfl/comfyui-tcd-scheduler/README.md

 # ComfyUI-tcd-scheduler

-ComfyUI Custom Sampler nodes that adds TCD with eta
+ComfyUI Custom Sampler nodes that implement Zheng et al's Trajectory Consistency Distillation based on https://mhh0318.github.io/tcd

-This custom node repository adds LCMScheduler to the Custom Sampler category.
+This custom node repository adds TCDScheduler and SamplerTCD nodes to the Custom Sampler category.

 Just clone it into your custom_nodes folder and you can start using it as soon as you restart ComfyUI.

 LCMScheduler has one special parameter: